lnformbu/realTime-soccer-updates/Readme.md

 # Soccer Game Day Notifications / Sports Alerts System

 ## **Project Overview**

-This project is an alert system that sends real-time soccer game day score notifications to subscribed users via SMS/Email.
-It leverages **Amazon SNS**, **AWS Lambda and Python**, **Amazon EventBridge**, and **soccer APIs** to provide sports fans with up-to-date game information.
-The project demonstrates cloud computing principles and efficient notification mechanisms.
+This project focuses on building an alert system that delivers real-time **EPL & MLS** soccer game day score notifications to users through SMS and email.
+It utilizes key AWS services such as **Amazon SNS** for messaging, **AWS Lambda** for serverless computation using **Python**, and **Amazon EventBridge** for event-driven architecture.
+Additionally, it integrates **soccer APIs** to fetch live game data, ensuring sports enthusiasts stay updated on the latest match information.
+This project highlights practical cloud computing concepts and implements efficient notification workflows.

 ---